rnd195/rnd195.github.io/posts/tfm-electricity-consumption/index.md

 )
 ```

 And that's about it.
-You may find the whole implementation in a Jupyter notebook linked in the floating table of contents on the right.
+You may find the whole implementation in a Jupyter notebook linked in the floating table of contents on the right (or [here](https://github.com/rnd195/tfm-electricity-consumption)).

 ## Results